WojciechMatuszewski/programming-notes/aws/serverless/xray.md

 - Apply the sampling rules automatically.
 Otherwise you would be using the default sampling rules which may or might not be sufficient for you.
   **Please note that changing sampling rules directly using the _X-Ray_ SDK will not work**.
 You cannot change the sampling rules the _AWS Lambda service_ applies.
+  The \*\*sampling rules the documentation mentions will kick-in only after

 ### Using X-Ray tracing outside of the handler